DTechOS/CTF/HTB/Reversing/Simple_Encryptor/notes.md

 **Encryption:**

-The program first takes a text file flag, and uses seek() to im guessing, select the offset at which to start encrypting data.
+The program first takes a text file, and uses seek() to im guessing, select the offset at which to start encrypting data.

 ```
   file_pointer = *(long *)(in_FS_OFFSET + 40);